 A variety of factors affect the number of people refused entry, including overall travel volumes, decision-making by border officers, and travellers’ knowledge and understanding of changes in the rules.
 EU citizens do not require a visa to enter the UK to visit, but border officers have discretion to turn them away if they believe that they are likely to violate the immigration rules, such as by working without permission.

 Evidence Gaps and Limitations

 Relatively little is known about the personal or demographic characteristics of those returned, beyond their age, sex, and nationality.
-We do not know how long returnees have lived in the UK, where they lived, whether they were settled residents, or whether they were labour, student, or family migrants.
+Age, sex, and specific nationality breakdowns are not provided for the returns of asylum seekers; and for FNOs, only nationality breakdowns are provided.
+Nor are data regularly published on how long returnees have lived in the UK, where they lived, whether they were settled residents, or whether they were labour, student, or family migrants.

-Finally, the published data refer only to enforced returns and do not break this down into people removed via deportation and “those removed under other administrative and illegal entry powers who have declined to leave voluntarily” (Home Office, 2019a).
-We know only that deportations make up a minority of enforced returns, but no separate counts are provided.
+Finally, the published data refer only to enforced returns and do not break this down into people removed via deportation (due to a criminal conviction) and “those removed under other administrative and illegal entry powers that have declined to leave voluntarily” (Home Office, 2022a).

-- Home Office (2019b).
+- Home Office (2022d).
 User guide to Home Office immigration statistics.
-London, UK: Home Office
+London, UK: Home Office.

-- Migration Observatory briefing – Migration to the UK: Asylum
+- Migration Observatory briefing – Asylum and refugee resettlement in the UK

 - Migration Observatory Election 2015 briefing – Enforcement: Enforced Removals and Voluntary Departures of People Violating Immigration Law